jeff-hykin/ible/documentation/checklist.md

         -
     - display video speficic data
     - remove/update the format demonstration

+- save "latest video action"
+- add toggles for the video watched/verified etc
+- change the CSV export of confirmed/rejected to be comma-separated
+- test test test

 - get cli working on windows
     - maybe use walkUpUntil to find node_modules